Medicare Part B Penalties and SEPs

 Prefer to talk?
 Call 800-533-5969

 Medicare Part B penalties and SEPs can feel confusing, but the rules are straightforward once you know what triggers a surcharge and what qualifies you for a penalty-free enrollment.
-This guide explains how the Part B late-enrollment penalty is calculated, when Special Enrollment Periods (SEPs) apply if you have employer coverage, and the practical steps to avoid lifetime costs.
+Below we break down how the Part B late-enrollment penalty works, when Special Enrollment Periods (SEPs) apply with employer coverage, and the practical steps to protect yourself from lifetime costs.

 Avoid Medicare Part B Penalties